 This consists of four steps as given under:

-- Recognising and diagnosing by primary healthcare practitioners.
+- Recognizing and diagnosing by primary healthcare practitioners.

 - Communicating surveillance information to public health authorities.

 - Public health measures and delivering proper medical treatment.

 - The Epidemic Diseases Act was enacted in the year 1897.